mad4869/data-warehouse/README.md

 # Data Warehouse

-A project to design and build a data warehouse using PostgreSQL.
+A simple data warehouse based on PostgreSQL.

 ## Background